 There are many variations of meditation and it’s worth trying as many as you feel you would like to until you find the one that best suits your needs.

-You learn to be present in the moment.
-To clear your mind of what’s happened in the past and what may happen in the future.
-As your mind wanders…as it naturally will, you bring it back to the present without worrying about the ‘why’ of your wandering thoughts.
+You learn to be present ‘in the moment’.
+To clear your mind from what’s happened in the past and what may happen in the future.
+As your mind wanders…and it naturally will, you bring it back to the present without worrying about the ‘why’ of your wandering thoughts.

 2. Focused Meditation

 Here, you focus ALL your attention and energy on one specific action.
 It can be as simple as eating a meal or drinking a cup of warming tea.